 Horry County had a permanent population of 196,629 people in 2000.
-According to SCPRT, Horry County's resident population, combined with its tourists, equated to an average population per day of 296,809.
+According to SCPRT, Horry County's resident population, combined with its tourists, equated to an average population per day of

+296,809.
 In the event of a natural or man-made threat, Horry County would need to evacuate both the resident and tourist populations.
-Approximately 300,000 people attempting to leave an area via the current evacuation routes would result in a strain of the existing facilities.
+Approximately 300,000 people attempting to leave an area via the current evacuation routes would cause a strain on the existing facilities.
 The addition of a four-lane interstate system would help reduce the time for evacuation.